Mould growth is a common problem in many homes, but it doesn’t have to be.

 Ivy plants excel at purifying the air and combating mould growth, making them an excellent choice for mould prevention.

-These anti-mould plants have the ability to remove airborne mould particles and purify the surrounding environment.
+These air purifying plants have the ability to filter mould particles and purify the surrounding environment.
 By doing so, they contribute to improved indoor air quality and a healthier living space.

 While many plants release oxygen during the day and carbon dioxide at night, ivy is one of the few houseplants that continues to purify the air during the nighttime, aiding in a better night’s sleep and improved respiratory health.